Years 5 and 6 Curriculum Overview

 We will continue to ensure that the children have a good understanding of the non-negotiables – the building blocks that support their maths learning.
 We will be developing the children’s reasoning skills and their ability to use and apply the mathematics they have been taught when problem solving.
 Please encourage them to learn their multiplication tables and their division facts as these are used in many areas of the maths curriculum.
 All pupils have access to Times Table Rockstars and this is a fun way to learn the multiplication tables.

-Year 5 children will be set some project homework do this half term along with their regular maths homework.
-Year 6 will be receiving additional homework to help them prepare for secondary school and as part of their revision for the SATs tests in May.
+The children will be set some project homework do this half term along with their regular maths homework.
+Homework will be set on a Thursday and the children will receive spellings to learn each week.

-In the Year 5 and 6 team we have the following teachers: Mrs Koszykowska, Mrs Harris, Mrs McGarragh, Miss Stankowski and Miss Pollendine.
-To help the children with their learning we have: Mrs Brown, Mrs Launn, Mrs Donald, Mrs Briggs, Mrs Smith and Miss Holman.
+In the Year 5 and 6 team we have the following teachers: Miss Parker-Routh, Miss Stankowski, Miss Pollendine and Mrs McGarragh.
+To help the children with their learning we have: Mrs Brown, Mrs Launn, Mrs Briggs, Mrs Wickham, Mrs Smith and Mr Marshall.

 Ideas for home learning